-Extavia is supplied as a lyophilized powder in a clear glass, single-use vial (3 mL capacity).
+Extavia (interferon beta-1b) for injection is supplied as a white to off-white lyophilized powder in a clear glass, single-dose vial (3 mL capacity).
 Each carton contains 15 blister units: NDC 0078-0569-12.

 Each blister unit contains:

-A single-use vial containing 0.3 mg Extavia (interferon beta-1b)
+- A single-dose vial containing 0.3 mg Extavia (interferon beta-1b)

 Stability and Storage

 Extavia and the diluent are for single-use only.
 Discard unused portions.
 The reconstituted product contains no preservative.
-Store Extavia vials at room temperature 68°F to 77°F (20°C to 25°C).
-Excursions of 59°F to 86°F (15°C to 30°C) are permitted for up to 3 months.
+Store Extavia vials at room temperature 20°C to 25°C (68°F to 77°F).
+Excursions are permitted between 15°C and 30°C (59°F and 86°F) for up to 3 months [see USP Controlled Room Temperature].
 After reconstitution, if not used immediately, refrigerate the reconstituted solution and use within three hours.
 Do not freeze.

 PATIENT COUNSELING INFORMATION